-Getting a butcher to remove the legs (he or she will also be able to bone them out so you can stuff them) means you’ll have brown meat for those who prefer it.
+Getting a butcher to remove the legs (he or she will also be able to bone them out so you can stuff them, and ask them to remove the tendons while they're doing it) means you’ll have brown meat for those who prefer it.

 A crown is more easy to manoeuvre in a domestic oven, while a boned and rolled joint is easiest of all and takes the hassle out of carving.

 When it comes to roasting the turkey, it should be at room temperature before you put it in the pre-heated oven.
 Suggested cooking times vary.
-As John McKenna points out, not event the experts agree entirely on this .
+As John McKenna points out, writing in the Irish Times, not even the experts agree entirely on this.

 "Mary Berry says four hours and 10 minutes is needed to cook a 12-14lb turkey, at 200 degrees Celsius.
 Neven Maguire says you will need 20 minutes per pound for a 12lb bird at 190 degrees Celsius, plus 20 minutes, which is even longer than Mary Berry's timing.

 "Darina Allen, then, knocks an entire hour off Neven's estimation, reckoning the 12lb bird is done in three hours.
 Jamie Oliver agrees with Darina, and both roast at 180 degrees Celsius."